AcademySoftwareFoundation/OpenImageIO/RELEASING.md

    - The `OpenImageIO_VERSION` should be correct.
-   - The `PROJECT_VERSION_RELEASE_TYPE` variable should be set to "alpha" or "beta" if appropriate, "RC" for release candidate, or empty string `""` for most supported releases, and "dev" only for the master branch or developer previews.
+   - The `PROJECT_VERSION_RELEASE_TYPE` variable should be set to "alpha" or "beta" if appropriate, "RC" for release candidate, or empty string `""` for most supported releases, and "dev" only for the main branch or developer previews.
-   - The `${PROJECT_NAME}_SUPPORTED_RELEASE` variable should be `ON` for any release branch, `OFF` for master.
+   - The `${PROJECT_NAME}_SUPPORTED_RELEASE` variable should be `ON` for any release branch, `OFF` for main.

-6. In the https://github.com/AcademySoftwareFoundation/OpenImageIO-images project, create a branch `dev-x.y` for the major/minor branch, and in the main oiio repo, update src/build-scripts/install_test_images.bash to specify `-b dev-x.y` in the checkout of oiio-images to ensure CI tests are against the set of test images corresponding to that major/minor release (just in the branch, not in master!).
+6. In the https://github.com/AcademySoftwareFoundation/OpenImageIO-images project, create a branch `dev-x.y` for the major/minor branch, and in the main oiio repo, update src/build-scripts/install_test_images.bash to specify `-b dev-x.y` in the checkout of oiio-images to ensure CI tests are against the set of test images corresponding to that major/minor release (just in the branch, not in main!).

 7. Make sure everything passes the usual CI workflow.
 Also check the daily or weekly "analysis" workflows to make sure there aren't any important